Summary Guide forChemists in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Chemists in California is $77,822 annually, or $37.41 hourly.
+The median wage in 2016 for Chemists in California was $77,822 annually, or $37.41 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Most employers provide health and life insurance, vacation, and retirement plans.
 Those in private industry may receive bonuses.